Contents

 To pay with Bitcoin without a wallet, you typically need a payment processor or service that allows you to make Bitcoin payments directly from your account on their platform.
 Some platforms or services may also offer the option to pay with Bitcoin using a credit or debit card.
 However, it’s generally recommended to have a Bitcoin wallet for better security and control over your funds.

-You can sell your Bitcoin on a cryptocurrency exchange that supports fiat currency withdrawals and then withdraw the cash to your bank account.
+You can sell your Bitcoin or other cryptocurrency on a crypto exchange that supports fiat currency withdrawals and then withdraw the cash to your bank account.
 Alternatively, use a Bitcoin ATM to sell your Bitcoin for cash by sending your Bitcoin to the ATM’s specified address and collecting the cash dispensed by the machine.

 Can I use Bitcoin to send money?